SandeepChatterjee66/Retrieval-System-Lucene/README.md

 # Retrieval-System-Lucene
+A very very efficient search engine which can intelligently rank based on novel term weighting scheme, and with this implementation it can scale for large data very well with parallelized map-reduce paradigm.

+# Objective
 Implementing term weighting scheme for measuring query-document similarity by modeling the dependency between occurrences of a term.
 It uses a parameterized decay function to decrease the information content of subsequent occurrences.
 Evaluated on various web collections, it outperforms several known retrieval models, including strong TF-IDF models

 # Information Retrieval System